rapidez/checkout-theme/README.md

 },
 ```

-This package also requires the `SKU` functionality to be enabled in the image resizer, which is normally enabled by default.
+This package also requires the `SKU` functionality to be enabled in the image resizer.
+This is normally enabled by default.

 ## Configuration